DumiaSL/Ready_Meal_/README.md

 Description:

-This is a recently started Android application built using Kotlin and Android Studio that allows users to search for food items and save the data using the Room library.
+This is an Android application built using Kotlin and Android Studio that allows users to search for food items and save the data using the Room library.
+The project has been completed and is fully functional.
 The app makes use of the Retrofit library to fetch data from a food API and saves the data to the local database using the DAO interface.

 Features: